Pylons/pyramid_layout/docs/index.rst

 "layout" as a unit, just like models, views, static resources, and other parts of Pyramid.

-Benefits
+If you are OCD, and want the same ways to organize and override your UX that you get in your Python code, this "layout" approach is your cup of tea.

+Approach
 ========

-- Work on your global look-and-feel (aka theme, aka skin, aka main template, aka o-wrap) as a distinct artifact.

-- Allow per-view, or per-project customization points using familiar Pyramid idioms.
+- Make one (or more) "layout" objects of template and template logic

+- Do useful things with this unit of layout: registration, dynamic association with a view, pluggability via Pyramid overrides, testing in isolation

+- Layouts can share lightweight units called "panels" which are objects of template and code, sharing the same useful things

 - Use of any of the common Pyramid templating engines (Chameleon ZPT, Mako, Jinja2) is tested and supported with examples.

 Contents